-KDL Policy 6.7.2 Vacation-Carry Forward
+KDL Policy 6.7.2 Vacation-Carry Forward LAST REVISED 12.19.24 dates that the excess leave will be used.

-Requests to carry forward vacation leave resulting in an excess of 26 days (208 hours) in the employee's vacation leave bank shall be made in writing to the employee's supervisor and must note the anticipated dates that the excess leave will be used.
 All carry forward of vacation leave must be approved by both the supervisor and the Executive Director.
 Such carry-forward leave shall be allowed only for special personal reasons and for no longer than six months after the year in which the carry-forward was credited.